JIaLeChye/Auto-Reminder-system-on-Expiry-Date/README.md

 //////////////////////////////////// <br>

 <br>
-# Description
-- This project is an Auto Reminder System on the Expiry date.
+- This project is an Auto Reminder System on the Expiry date. <br>
-- This project is based on ESP32 and Homeassistant OS
+- This project is based on ESP32 and Homeassistant OS <br>
-- This source code in this project might be in C language (using Arduino IDE) or ymal(Homeassistant OS)
+- This source code in this project might be in C language (using Arduino IDE) or ymal(Homeassistant OS) <br>